 On the concert platform Richard has performed as a soloist with choirs and choral societies.
 His oratorio experience includes Handel’s Messiah, the title role in Handel’s Samson, Mozart’s Requiem and Rossini’s Petite messe solennelle.

 Richard was a member of the National Youth Choir of Scotland as a teenager and was the recipient of a St Andrew’s Chorus Scholarship at university.
-He went on to sing for two years as a choral scholar in the CBSO Chorus, performing at the BBC Proms and in venues such as Birmingham’s Symphony Hall and the Elbphilharmonie.
+He went on to sing for two years as a choral scholar in the CBSO Chorus, performing at the BBC Proms and in venues such as Birmingham’s Symphony Hall and Hamburg’s Elbphilharmonie.
 Richard has also sung with the BBC Proms Youth Choir.